Skip to main content

 How to apply

-The AI for Drug Discovery Programme has two deadlines for applications.
-You must ensure that you submit your application, and all required attachments prior to the noted deadline.
-The applications deadlines for the 2024-25 intake are:
+Applications are currently being accepted for candidates to join the AI for Drug Discovery Programme.
+Applicants must ensure that you submit your application, and all required attachments prior to the deadline outlined for the project you are applying for.

-You can find projects available for the 2024-2025 intake noted on the projects pages.
-Please review this and identify up to 2 that you wish to apply for.
-Candidates can apply for a maximum of 2 projects in any given Round.
+You can find projects available for the 2024-2025 cohort noted on the projects pages.
+Please ensure that you have identified a project prior to submitting an application.
+You can apply for a maximum of 2 projects.

 Once you have identified a project(s) to apply for, you will need to complete an online application form via the Queen Mary Admissions Portal.
 The programme code you will need to select is RFQM-I9EE-09 (PhD FT Artificial Intelligence for Drug Discovery).